 Sharad Gangal: We know each other for over forty years.
 Sharad (who heads HR at Thermax Global) is a quiet, low profile manager who works to build good culture in his organisation.
 (He also actively supports several activities of NGOs, but more about them later).
 During our discussion he mentioned about the welders at the Baroda plant of Thermax.
 I made a note; later I asked him to share more information.
 I went there, spent a day capturing the essence of the story.
 He has done amazing work there.
 Kudos, Sharad!

 Judhajit Das: I met Judhajit (who heads HR at ICICI Pru) long ago, but I wouldn’t say I knew him well then.
 We became friends when he took over as President of Mumbai Chapter of NHRD Network.
 I invited him to deliver a talk at Thane HR Group in this year.
 He spoke about his long career with ICICI Pru.
 The format of Thane HR Group requires the speaker to address the audience for 90 minutes.
 It is not easy to do it; particularly if you are speaking about your own long career inextricably linked to an institution like ICICI.
 It requires courage because it is autobiographical.
-I and a spell bound audience of 150 professionals discovered an authentic Judhajit who delivered a speech holding them spell bound with his insights.
+The spell bound audience of 150 professionals and I discovered an authentic Judhajit who delivered a speech holding them spell bound with his insights.
 His alma mater, XLRI, conferred on him ‘Distinguished Alumnus Award’ this year.
 Kudos, Judhajit!

 Himanshu Bhatt: I hold him in deep respect.
 I have never met a person more resourceful than him.
 I have not met a person so positive, virtuous and willing to support any experiment.
 He is not a person who is comfortable with the routine, and he actively looks for a better change both in form and content.
 No wonder that he is heading the South Gujarat Chapter of NHRD Network for more than a decade.
 They have a long record; I think it is 100 consecutive meetings without any interruptions.
 NHRD Network seems to have failed to take note of such solid work, but the HR professionals, Trade union leaders, Business leaders (the list can be longer) recognise his contribution to the profession.
 And Himanshubhai does not ‘fish for compliments’ or hanker for accolades.
 With his encouragement I did two seminars.
 The first one was ‘Social Aspects of Industrial Relations.’
 The second was ‘Leadership Thinkshop’ (a portmanteau between thinking and workshop).
 Both were off-beat experiments to reach out to professionals and businessmen, share some thoughts and realities of industrial life, and engage in an exchange of thoughts with them.
 And there was no better person than Himanshubhai to support it.
 Kudos, Himanshubhai.